pressly/chainstore/README.md

 Delete 'hi' from boltdb. diskStore.Get(k) returns: [] Let's ask the chain for 'hi': [104 111 112 101 32 121 111 117 32 101 110 106 111 121]
 Now, let's ask our diskStore again! diskStore.Get(k) returns: [104 111 112 101 32 121 111 117 32 101 110 106 111 121]
 */
 ```

-Currently supported stores: memcache (not the daemon), filesystem, boltdb, leveldb, s3, and a lru manager that can be layered ontop.
-The memcache implementation is just a simple ```map[string][]byte``` with the LRUManager for example.
+Currently supported stores: memory, filesystem, boltdb, leveldb, s3, a lru manager, and a metrics manager that can be layered ontop.
+You can chain these together for different behaviours, for example the `memstore` implementation is just a simple `map[string][]byte` with the LRU cache manager (`lrumgr`).

 Thx to other great projects:
 - github.com/boltdb/bolt